By Dr. Hussein Mohamed Nur

 The resumption of the talks particularly came from the Farmajo of Somalia after his election as president and Somaliland’s recent (2017) presidential election.
 The resumption of the talks was planned a week ago (19th March) preceded by an earlier encounter between the two foreign ministers who also had side-line fringe meetings at the African Union meeting in Addis Ababa and the environment to resuming the talks after a long spell of hold-up was favorable but insensibly polluted by Somalia politicians.
 In fact, the resumption of negotiation this time was in the hoped of being hosted by genuine neutral countries, Switzerland was the first location of choice and there are other European countries which have shown interest to facilitate and host the Somaliland-Somalia dialogue to contribute towards the resolution of the conflict.
 But nonetheless, Turkey and Djibouti that hosted the talks are not neutral.
 They both have conflicts of interest.
 Djibouti is biased towards Somalia as it has a major stake in Somalia.
 It has own contingent troops as part of AMISOM and has, therefore, its political clout and own interest in Somalia although there are more interests of economic and social nature with Somaliland.

 Somalia has recently unequivocally without no human face declared aggression towards Somaliland’s sovereignty by declaring that Somaliland territories are part of Somalia and opposed to DP world’s investment in Berbera port.
-President Farmajo’s of Somalia and his prime minister both made a blatant objection against Berbera port investment under the tripartite between Somaliland, DP World, and Ethiopia.
+President Farmajo’s of Somalia and his prime minister both made a blatant objection against Berbera port investment under the tripartite between Somaliland, DP World, and Thousands upon thousands of cassette tapes and master reels were quickly removed from the soon-to-be targeted buildings.
+They were dispersed to neighboring countries like Djibouti and Ethiopia.
 This is a naked aggression and determined interference in the in the internal affairs of Somaliland territories as Somalia claimed Somaliland as part of Somalia let alone Berbera port.
 That renders the talks expected to happen in Djibouti between the two presidents and the follow up official meeting in Switzerland null and void.
 President Bihi responded sensibly by canceling the meeting.
 After all, that is evidence of the sterility of the talks always from the part of Somalia.
 Somalia is still adamant to the concept of Greater Somalia ‘Somalilweyn’, an out of date notion that is not more than a great daydream today.
 This was a pre-independence and the 1960s idea that brought the first independent Somali-inhabited areas together as the first step towards that goal but completely abandoned (for detailed account of the demise of the ‘Somaliweyn’ and Somali unity concept, see author’s forthcoming book ‘Rebirth of Somaliland’ and a brief extract piece soon by Somaliland Press).

 Muqadas Vs Muqadas